Kentucky Wildcats men's basketball: Kentucky's first championship (1948)

-On the way to its first NCAA title, Kentucky would go on to a record of 36–3.
+On the way to its first NCAA title, Kentucky went on to a record of 36–3.
 Of these three losses, all were either away or at neutral sites, keeping Kentucky undefeated at home throughout the entire season.
 Kentucky started off the beginning of the season with a 7–0 record heading into their away game at Temple.
 However, Temple was able to give the Cats their first loss by one point, 60–59.
-Still, this loss was not enough to keep the Wildcats down, as they rolled off an 11-win streak before playing at Notre Dame, where they lost 55–64.
-They would not lose a game for the rest of the regular season.
+But the Wildcats rolled off an 11-win streak before playing at Notre Dame, where they lost 64–55.
+They did not lose a game for the rest of the regular season.
 Kentucky continued through the NCAA tournament to the finals, where they faced the Baylor Bears.
 Kentucky won its first NCAA title in a decisive 58–42 victory.
 The season did not end after the NCAA tournament, as Kentucky who would play in the Olympic Trials, where they went 2–1, only losing to the Phillips Oilers once.
 This was performance enough to represent the United States in the 1948 Olympic Games.
-Despite only being a college team, the starting 5 of Kentucky would defeat all of its competition in London, making Kentucky the only team to win both an NCAA title and an Olympic gold medal.
+Despite only being a college team, the starting 5 of Kentucky defeated all of its competition in London, making Kentucky the only team to win both an NCAA title and an Olympic gold medal.
 Adolph Rupp soon gave this team the nickname "The Fabulous Five", in honor of their accomplishments.